EidosMedia/neon-frontoffice-ts-sdk/README.md

 ## Compatibility

 - ✅ Framework-independent
-- ✅ Compatible with both browser and server environments
+- ✅ Designed for server-side integrations

+**Note:** For security reasons, this library must not be used for browser scripting.

 ## Disclaimer